raghavvs/raghavvs.github.io/_pages/about.md

 This website is a platform for me to share my journey, insights, and the work I am involved in.
 As you navigate through, I hope you find the content engaging and insightful.
 Please feel free to get in touch for any collaborations, discussions, or queries.

+Some of the most interesting topics that I am studying / would like to study:
+* Advanced Probability Theory and Stochastic Models
+* Group Theory - Lie Groups in particular
+* Information Theory
+* Geometric Algebra
+* Multiple View Geometry in Computer Vision by Richard Hartley - *this is an excellent textbook*

+The thing I enjoy the most is understanding the connection between various layers of abstraction.

 My favorite book for the year 2023 - The Book of Why by *Dana Mackenzie and Judea Pearl*

 Some of my to re-read list: